 Automatic daily backups – 1x or 3x daily

 This cannot be emphasized enough.
 Backups are essential.
 This applies both to on-premises and cloud environments.
-Spinbackup provides industry-leading backup capabilities to both G Suite and Office 365, allowing organizations to have the ability to effectively recover data across the various G Suite and Office 365 systems.
+Spinbackup provides industry-leading backup capabilities to both Google Workspace and Microsoft 365, allowing organizations to have the ability to effectively recover data across the various Google Workspace and Office 365 systems.
 This provides peace of mind when considering the need to recover data in the event of a ransomware infection.

 Unlimited Versions of Data

-As opposed to the extremely weak or non-existent ability to roll back files in either G Suite or Office 365, Spinbackup allows organizations to have unlimited restore points for RPOs of files in the cloud.
+As opposed to the extremely weak or non-existent ability to roll back files in either Google Workspace or Office 365, Spinbackup allows organizations to have unlimited restore points for RPOs of files in the cloud.
 This allows retrieving the most recent copy of data or a copy that is potentially months old or older.

 Multi-cloud backup storage

 Spinbackup is in a field of its own when it comes to the cloud storage that can be used to store backups taken from either Google Workspace or Office 365.
 Backups from either of these clouds can be stored in either Google Compute Cloud Storage or Amazon AWS S3 storage.
 Organizations have the choice of their preferred storage for cloud backups when creating their account with Spinbackup.
 This allows businesses to more effectively align their cloud storage to existing public clouds for business reasons.